komjaur/runescape-clone-study-js-html-css-web/README.md

 The prototype now includes:

 - **Persistent saves** using local storage so your progress survives a page refresh.
-- **More adventure locations** like the Graveyard and Orc Camp with unique enemies and rewards.
+- **More adventure locations** like the Graveyard, Orc Camp, Haunted Woods and Dark Tower.
 - **Equipment bonuses** that boost stats when you equip weapons or armor.
+- **Ability to equip and unequip items** with bonuses applied to combat.

 ### Possible Next Steps